Extending global-local view alignment for self-supervised learning with remote sensing imagery: Introduction

-In SeCo \cite{manas2021seasonal}, the temporal information plays a crucial role in learning transferable features from remote sensing imagery, building primarily on the contrastive model MoCo-V2 \cite{chen2020improved}.
-In this work, we explore whether using temporal views as positive instances can further improve the performance of DINO in remote sensing domain.
-Furthermore, inspired by the inherent characteristics of the size variation of semantic content observed between traditional natural scenes and remote sensing imagery, we propose DINO-MC which uses size variation in local crops to drive better representation learning of the semantic content of remote sensing imagery.
-We evaluate our representations on different backbones including two transformer networks and two convnets.
-While most existing self-supervised methods for remote sensing employ ResNet and Vision Transformers (ViTs) as backbone models, the self-supervised feature extraction potential of Wide ResNets (WRN) and Swin Transformers is of particular interest in remote sensing, and we thus include them in our analysis.
-In the linear probing evaluation, the findings demonstrate that DINO-MC has great transfer-ability, as it achieves 2.56\% higher accuracy with a smaller pre-trained dataset than SeCo.
-Besides, DINO-MC outperforms DINO and SeCo when fine-tuned on two remote sensing classification tasks as well as on change detection (a segmentation task).
+Inspired by the inherent characteristics of the size variation of semantic content observed between traditional natural scenes and remote sensing imagery, we propose DINO-MC which uses size variation in local crops to drive better representation learning of the semantic content in remote sensing imagery.
+Additionally, we explore applying temporal views as positive instances into contrastive SSL method.
+We evaluate our model with different backbones including two transformer-based models and two convnets.
+Although the majority of current SSL methods for remote sensing imagery rely on ResNet and Vision Transformers (ViTs) as backbone architectures, there is growing interest in exploring the self-supervised feature extraction capabilities of Wide ResNets (WRN) \cite{zagoruyko2016wide} and Swin Transformers \cite{liu2021swin} in the remote sensing domain.
+We incorporate these two architectures into our analysis.
+In the linear probing evaluation, the findings demonstrate that DINO-MC has great transfer-ability which achieves 2.56\% higher accuracy with a smaller pre-trained dataset than SeCo.
+When fine-tuned on two remote sensing classification tasks and change detection task, DINO-MC outperforms DINO and SeCo.

-In conclusion, our main contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We apply temporal views as positive instances to recent contrastive self-supervised models (DINO-TP).
-We analyze different backbone networks to explore their effectiveness on different remote sensing tasks when pretrained under this setting. \item[$\bullet$] We combine a new multi-sized local cropping strategy with DINO and propose DINO-MC.
-We pre-train DINO-MC with different backbones on a satellite imagery dataset SeCo-100K to learn a general representations. \item[$\bullet$] DINO-MC outperforms SeCo with only 10\% pre-training dataset, and achieves state-of-the-art results on BigEarthNet multi-label and EuroSAT multi-class land use classification, as well as OSCD change detection task. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item[$\bullet$] We apply temporal views as positive instances to recent contrastive self-supervised models (DINO-TP).
+We analyze different backbone networks to explore their effectiveness on different remote sensing tasks when pre-trained under this setting. \item[$\bullet$] We combine a new multi-sized local cropping strategy with DINO and propose DINO-MC.
+We pre-train DINO-MC with different backbones on a satellite imagery dataset SeCo-100K to learn general representations. \item[$\bullet$] DINO-MC outperforms SeCo with only 10\% pre-training dataset, and achieves state-of-the-art results on BigEarthNet multi-label and EuroSAT multi-class land use classification, as well as Onera Satellite Change Detection (OSCD) task. \end{itemize}